 - Physically able to walk long distances and climb steep hills

 Compensation: The position will offer a competitive salary.
 Work related transportation costs will be covered.
 The successful candidate will be expected to work Monday through Friday and to stay within a central location for the project.
-The position will be offered starting in January 2018 until July 31st, 2017, with the intention of extension.
+The position will be offered to start on May 1st, 2019 until May 1st, 2020, with the intention of extension.
 Holidays, sick leave, and time off follow national labor laws.